plumsily/artisan-chatbot/README.md

 ### Backend Development

-1. **Setting Up FastAPI Backend**

-   - Initiated the backend development by setting up a FastAPI project structure.
-   - Created virtual environments for dependency management.

-2. **Creating Models and API Routes**
+1. **Create Models**

-   - Defined data models using Pydantic for data validation and serialization.
+   - Designed initial models for storing messages and agent responses.

+2. **Set Up API Routes**

+   - Developed API endpoints for creating, retrieving, updating, and deleting messages.
-   - Developed API routes to handle user messages and agent responses.
+   - Developed handlers to auto generate agent responses on user submission.

-3. **Testing API Endpoints**
+3. **In-Memory Testing**

-   - Used `curl` commands to test the API endpoints with a temporary in-memory data store.
+   - Used temporary in-memory storage for early testing of endpoints.
+   - Verified each route using curl commands to test and validate responses.

+4. **Add SQLite Database for Persistence**

-   - Validated the functionality of the endpoints before integrating a database.
+   - After validating functionality and frontend integration, integrated SQLite as a persistent database.

-4. **Integrating Automated Agent Response**

-   - Implemented an automated agent that generates responses to user messages.
-   - Ensured that the agent's responses are correctly returned via the API.
+   - Updated models and endpoints to support SQLite, ensuring data is retained across sessions.

+5. **Pytest and GitHub Actions CI**

+   - Create api test using pytest to ensure API endpoints function as expected.
+   - Configured GitHub Actions to run these tests automatically in CI to automate the testing process.

 ### Frontend Development

-1. **Laying Out Core Components**
+1. **Initial Component Layout**

-   - Started by designing the core components needed to interact with the backend API.
+   - Identified the core components necessary to interact with backend API endpoints.
-   - Built the user interface for sending messages and displaying responses.
+   - Created components to display messages and accept user input.

-2. **Component Design and Modularization**
+2. **Modularize and Design Components**

-   - Refactored the frontend code to modularize components for reusability.
-   - Followed best practices in component design for maintainability.
+   - Broke down components into smaller, reusable parts.
+   - Focused on modular design, separating concerns across components for better maintainability.

-3. **Design and Accessibility Enhancements**
+3. **Design and Responsive Enhancements**

+   - Improved design with user-friendly elements and responsive features.
-   - Improved the UI/UX with non-critical features like chat window expansion.
+   - Added non-critical features, like chat window expansion and button animations, to enhance the user experience without impacting functionality.
-   - Enhanced accessibility to ensure the app is usable by all users.

-### Linking Frontend and Backend

-- Integrated the frontend with the backend API endpoints.
-- Tested the full communication flow to ensure that user messages are processed and responses are displayed correctly.

-### Adding Data Persistence with SQLite

-- Introduced a SQLite database for persistent data storage.
-- Modified the API endpoints to perform CRUD operations with the database.
-- Migrated from the in-memory solution to SQLite for data durability.

-### Testing and Continuous Integration

-- Wrote unit tests using `pytest` to verify the backend functionality.
-- Configured GitHub Actions CI to automatically run tests on code pushes.
-- Ensured that all endpoints are working correctly through continuous integration.

----
+4. **Linking Backend and Frontend**

+   - Throughout frontend development, API routes were built out or updated to handle message exchanges.
+   - Verified end-to-end functionality by testing agent responses and ensuring real-time message updates.

 ## Future Considerations

 - **Frontend Integration Tests:**
   - Plan to write integration tests for the frontend using Jest.
-  - This will help in catching issues related to component interactions and API integrations.

 - **Performance Optimizations:**
   - Explore large list memoization techniques to enhance performance.
-  - Optimize both frontend and backend for scalability.